willrabbermann/utilities/README.md

 ## gentoo-utils
 ### 7zSubComp
 A needlessly long bash program to manage my enormous archive directories.
 Retain full directory paths when compressing/extracting to/from 7z, zip, rar, and zstd.
+With a high emphasis on usabiliy and output generation, this thing took too long to make.
 ### buildkernel
 Build the Linux kernel from source.
 Clean up old kernels.
 Change kernel configurations.
 ### toggledistcc